mercer/pipeline/README.md

 - sidekick container specialized on backup?
 - multi-container dockerfile?
 - when starting all containers, how to start dependencies first?
+- if upstream commit build has number x, downstream acceptance build has number y, is y relevant?
+- before commiting an container increment, shouldn't it be started to verify that it works (smoke tests)

 Appliances
 --------------------------